Lucevar/lucewind-overhaul/010 LW Bitter Coast/docs/Maybe changes.md

 - Quest to investigate and stamp out Andrian Avicus's corruption (and his accomplices)
 - Rejig population to reduce coast guard and up new colonists
 - Quest with a very lost new arrival
+- * Raflod the Braggart - TG / Halfmast / Deseles connection?
+- Quest: Carsen & Adorinia fall in love, take Processus's old house
+- Quest: Missionary goes on an anti-vice campaign, gets the Half-Mast shut down and turned into an Imperial cult shrine OR
+- Quest: Fauceius recruits you to help drive the missionary out of town.

 SN Cluttering
 ==========